 In 1955, Albert Einstein died aged seventy-six in Princeton, New Jersey.
 He published hundreds of scientific papers, but the one thing that alluded him most in his life was trying to formulate a unified field theory.
 If it is any consolation, generations of scientists are still today equally frustrated trying to figure out the secrets of the universe.

-This wonderful street artwork of Albert Einstein is by Vincent Moloney.
+Photo Credits: The wonderful street artwork of Albert Einstein is by Vincent Moloney.
 He is a creator of artwork, film and cartoons.
 You can see his amazing work via his website.
 This photograph was taken by Robert Horvat, with Vincent’s blessing.